-On October 19, I'll be giving a talk titled "A Lab at the Top of the World: Transforming Tuberculosis Treatment in Cold War Alaska," at the Beaumont Medical Club at Yale University.
+2018.
+“A Lab at the Top of the World: Transforming Tuberculosis Treatment in Cold War Alaska.”
+Beaumont Medical Club, Yale University, New Haven, CT.

 2017.
 “Psychological Fallout: Radiation, Indigeneity, and Cold War Memories in the Alaskan Arctic.”
 History of Science Society Annual Meeting, Toronto, ON.

 2017.
 “Alcohol, Oil and “Eskimo Capitalists”: Contesting the Barrow Alcoholism Study, 1979-1984."
 Annual Meeting of the American Association for the History of Medicine, Nashville, TN.

 2016.
 “Melting the Ice Curtain: Indigeneity and Circumpolar Health in the Era of Glasnost.”
 Cold Science: Arctic Science in North America During the Cold War, 1945-1991."
 Trent University, Peterborough, ON.

 2016.
 “Human Survival in a Hostile Climate: Indigeneity and Colonial BioScience in Cold War Alaska.”
 Native American and Indigenous Studies Association Annual Meeting, University of Hawaii, Honolulu, HI.